stanford-marlowe/docs.marlowe.stanford.edu/docs/slurm_and_openOnDemand/slurm.md

 ```

 Replace the start date with the first day of your billing cycle and the account with your medium project account.

-### My job keeps stopping after 15 minutes.

-Any jobs in the `preempt` queue can be preempted within 15 minutes if a job in a higher priority partition (`batch` or `hero`) requests the node that the `preempt` job is running on.